JustinTrvz/dews-datahub/README.md

   - The name consists of the sat data id, the band (*e.g. B04 which stands for the red band*) and the range (*meters per pixel*), if available.
   - **Table name convention:** `<sat_data_id>_<band>` / `<sat_data_id>_<band>_<range>`
   - **Example table name:** `3ed72523-fa4c-447b-b5db-19020d17a7ce_b02_r10m`

-## PostGIS Admin UI
-A PostGIS Admin container `dews-db-gui` is started parallely to provide a graphical overview over the database.
-   - Visit [http://0.0.0.0:5050/](http://0.0.0.0:5050/) to see the [PostGIS Admin](http://0.0.0.0:5050/) overview.
-   - Use `dews@dews.de:dews` as credentials.

 # QGIS